246816/DE1_Project_25/README.md

 ![tb_bin2bcd](https://github.com/user-attachments/assets/aec8412c-9888-45e3-bc98-0f4a1abc3e02)

 The "ones", "tens" and "hundreds" signals from "bin2cbd" component go to the final component in this processing line, and that is "xseg" simply for displaying its value using 7-segment display included on the Nexys board.
-We wanted to use this and the LEDs, so that we have 2 ways of displaying the distance.
+This component includes the component "bin2seg" that we used in our vhdl labs throughout the semester.
+We wanted to use this and the LEDs, so that we have multiple ways of displaying the distance.

 ![tb_xseg](https://github.com/user-attachments/assets/8a8f8f07-97fb-4fc7-8776-81c70a21e650)

+Lastly, there